 Should you call for an ambulance?

 It’s always recommended that you call for an ambulance as soon as possible.
 You should call directly after you have administered your adrenaline.
 A biphasic reaction is when the symptoms go away at first, but hours later they come back.
-Sometimes they are more severe then the initial symptoms.
+Sometimes they are more severe than the initial symptoms.
 This is why it’s important to go to the hospital and stay under observation for at least 4 hours.

 Most people feel a lot better after a few hours or by the next day after an anaphylactic reaction.
 If you don’t, make sure you get checked out by your doctor.
 You could also check in with your allergist soon afterwards.
 Make sure you’ve identified the trigger and review your avoidance strategies and emergency action plan.
 It’s important to get a new adrenaline pen as soon as possible.